keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Bucket policies secure data at the bucket level while access control lists secure data at the more granular object level.
 - By default, all newly created buckets are private.
 - S3 can be configured to create access logs which can be shipped into another bucket in the current account or even a separate account all together.
 This makes it easy to monitor who accesses what inside S3.
-- There are 3 different ways to share S3 buckets across accounts:
+- There are 3 different ways to share S3 buckets across AWS accounts:

   1.)
 For programmatic access only, use IAM & Bucket Policies to share entire buckets